Shangxpss/EnglishTutor/analyse/2020NationTwo.md

 C. She loves doing woodwork.
 D. She is a responsible grandmother

-InMay 1987 the Golden Gate Bridge had a 50th birthday party.
+In May 1987 the Golden Gate Bridge had a 50th birthday party.
 The bridge was closed to motor traffic so people could enjoy a walk across it.
 Organizers expected perhaps 50,000 people to show up.
 Instead, as many as 800, 000 crowded the roads to the bridge.
 By the time 250,000 were on the bridge, engineers noticed something terrible：the roadway was flattening under what turned out to be the heaviest load it had ever been asked to carry.
 Worse, it was beginning to sway（晃动）.
 The authorities closed access to the bridge and tens of thousands of people made their way back to land.
 A disaster was avoided.

 The story is one of scores in To Forgive Design：Understanding Failure, a book that is at once a love letter to engineering and a paean（赞歌）to its breakdowns.
 Its author, Dr. Henry Petroski, has long been writing about disasters.
 In this book, he includes the loss of the spaceshuttles（航天飞机）Challenger and Columbia, and the sinking of the Titanic.